sebkur/lanchat/README.md

     lanchat-receive               # receive messages from other clients lanchat-send-file <ip> <file> # send file to client at ip lanchat-receive-file <file>   # receive file sent by other client

+## Android

+To build an APK for Android, run this:

+    ./gradlew assembleDebug

+Afterwards, install it using adb:

+    adb install -r android/build/outputs/apk/debug/lanchat-android-debug.apk